FgForrest/evitaDB/documentation/user/en/use/api/query-data.md

 #### `/entity/get` query

-There is also a special variant of the `get` queries with fixed `entity` classifier -> `/entity/get`.
-This query is meant to be used when you need to fetch an entity but you only have a globally unique identifier and you don't know target entity collection.
+There is also a special variant of the `get` queries with a fixed `entity` classifier -> `/entity/get`.
+This query is meant to be used when you need to fetch an entity, but you only have a globally unique identifier and you don't know the target entity collection.
-The query then returns a target entity object based on resolved entity type of a particular entity:
+The query will then return a target entity object based on the resolved entity type of a returned entity:

 <SourceCodeTabs langSpecificTabOnly>